The chiPower transformation: a valid alternative to logratio transformations in compositional data analysis: Data and code availability

 In Figure \ref{Supp_Inertias}B the logratio variances are shown, and they are in the same order and showing a similar pattern.
 The lowest is for the modified data set in \texttt{coda4microbiome}, and the highest is for the original version with zeros replaced using \texttt{cmultRepl}.
 Here it is impossible to compute a value for the logratio variance of the original data set, with zeros, but the results in Figure \ref{Supp_Inertias}A give some credence to using the value of 4.225 as a minimum reference for comparing the others.
 It is then apparent that the zero avoidance strategy of adding 1 to each count of the original data set has (at least) reduced the logratio variance from 4.225 to 3.346, i.e., a variance loss of 20.8\%.
-It would be interesting to compare other zero replacement strategies \citep{Lubbe21} in the same way and to assess the effect on the results of analyses using these different versions of the data.

 The closeness of the data with zeros replaced using \texttt{cmultRepl} to the original data with zeros can be understood by examining the values of the 13474 replacements, shown as a histogram in Figure \ref{ZeroReplacements}.
 99.4\% of the zeros have been replaced by values less than 0.5, which explains why the CA inertia is so close to the inertia of the original data.
 Only one replaced value is greater than 1, equal to 1.15.